Why is my available balance less than my wallet balance?

-- Your available balance will also subtract any reserve requirements set by the asset's network, such as the minimum balance for Ripple (XRP) and Polkadot (DOT).
+- Your available balance will also subtract any reserve requirements set by the asset's network, such as the minimum balance for XRP (XRP) and Polkadot (DOT).

 Something important to keep in mind is that Exodus will automatically calculate and set the fees.

 While transaction fees for most blockchain networks are negligible and very close to $0.01 USD, Bitcoin and Ethereum/ERC20 fees can be much higher than that because these networks are very popular (and sometimes congested).